tomassedovic/quicksilver-roguelike/README.md

 }
 ```

+We're rendering two bits of text: a heading 72 points big and the
+font's credits.

 > Thanks, Matthias!

-As you can see, we're rendering two bits of text: a heading 72 points
-big and a little licensing information about our font.

 `Font::load` returns a `Future`.
 It exits immediately and load the
 actual file in the background.
 Calling `and_then` will let us
 manipulate the value (font) when it's ready.

-Yep, Quicksilver does dynamic asset loading for us!
+> Quicksilver does dynamic asset loading for us!

+Note that, "render" here doesn't mean "draw onto the screen".
 `font.render` takes a text and a style (font size & colour) and
-creates an image we can draw on the screen.
+creates an image that we'll draw later.

-We could just always call `font.render` in the `draw` function and
-output the image directly, but font processing is slower than
-just drawing an image.
-It has to rasterise the glyphs, handle kerning,
+Font rendering means a lot of work.
+It has to rasterise the glyphs,
+handle kerning, etc. Drawing an image is much faster.
+So we do all the
-etc. So we only do that work once and `draw` a static image later.
+hard work once in `new` and then just draw a static image later.

+To make both of our images (title and the credits) available to the
-We'll store both images in the `Game` struct:
+`draw` method, we'll store them in the `Game` struct:

 ```rust
 struct Game {